xtuml/training/courses/xtUML Editor Developer Training/Understanding the OOAofOOA and Source Code Layout/Compare and contrast select statements in OAL and Java.md

 Select statements are extremely important in xtUML.
 They allow us to get references to the modeled data elements in the model.

 Typical OAL-based processing makes heavy use of select statements.
-When we are writing Java-based enhancements or tests, we will use a formulaic java syntax that interfaces with the modeled data and peforms the desired selection.
+When we are writing Java-based enhancements or tests, we will use a formulaic Java syntax that interfaces with the modeled data and peforms the desired selection.

 This lesson compares selections in OAL and Java:
 <iframe src="http://www.youtube.com/embed/y7OELUAGcpE?rel=0" width="640" height="360" frameborder="0"></iframe>